induktio/thinker/Details.md

 * Multiply by faction specific TECHCOST modifier (higher values means slower progress).
 * Divide by Technology Discovery Rate set in alphax.txt (higher values means faster progress).
 * If Tech Stagnation is enabled, the cost is doubled unless a different rate is set in the options.
-* Count every other faction with commlink to the current faction who has the tech, while infiltrated factions count twice.
+* Count every other faction with commlink to the current faction who has the tech, while allied or infiltrated factions count twice.
 Discount 5% for every point in this value.
 Maximum allowed discount from this step is 30%.
 Only infiltration gained using probe teams counts for the purposes of extra discount, the Empath Guild or Planetary Governor status is ignored in this step.
 * If `cheap_early_tech` is enabled, apply a decreasing discount from 60% to 0% until the first 16 techs are discovered.
+Any starting techs count against this limit.

 The final cost calculated by this formula is visible in the F2 status screen after the label "TECH COST".
 Note that the social engineering RESEARCH rating does not affect this number.
 Instead it changes "TECH PER TURN" value displayed on the same screen.